 Dangers of Heroin Potentiation

 Heroin is converted into morphine in the brain and binds to the opioid receptors.
 This is the “rush” sensation users refer to.
-This comes with a warm flushing of the skin, dry mouth, and a heavy feeling in the extremities.
+This comes with a warm flushing of the skin, a dry mouth, and a heavy feeling in the extremities.
 The user might also feel nausea, itching, and vomiting.
 The next step is several hours of drowsiness, clouded mental state, slowed heart function as well as slowed breathing.
-These can lead to coma, permanent brain damage, and can be life-threatening.
+These can lead to coma, permanent brain damage and can be life-threatening.
 The highs are intense, euphoric, and relaxing.
 Heroin is taken orally, snorted, injected, or smoked.

 Polydrug Use and Heroin Addiction

 By using more than one chemical at a time, the risk factors are increased for both substances.
 The U.S. Department of Health and Human Services states that 116 people in our country die each day due to an opioid-related overdose, meaning they involve more than one substance.
 More than one-third of opioid overdose deaths involve a benzodiazepine drug.

 Common potentiates for heroin include benzodiazepines, grapefruit juice, gabapentin, Benadryl, anticonvulsants, and alcohol.
 Grapefruit juice, antidepressants, antifungal medications, antibiotics, and protease inhibitors block an enzyme CYP34A.
 This enzyme metabolizes opioid drugs, and by blocking them, they can increase the amount of the drug in the blood, making it stay in the system longer.
 Cough medicines, Benadryl, or any substance that acts as a central nervous system depressant like heroin will multiply the effects.
 Gabapentin is an anticonvulsant that also increases the impact and, thus, the dangers of heroin.